top of page

 EN standard: 10088-3

-Microstructure class: austenitic stainless steel
+Microstructure class: Austenitic stainless steel (V2A)

 Comparable standards and designations